 When the local planning authority grants a certificate of lawfulness it means that enforcement action cannot be taken against the development described in the certificate.

-Our planning team will advise you on the likelihood of success in obtaining a certificate of lawfulness, and on the evidence that you should submit with your application.
-If your application is refused we can guide you through the appeal process, submitting an appeal on your behalf and representing you at any hearing.
+Our planning team will advise you on the likelihood of success in obtaining a certificate of lawfulness, and what evidence you should submit with your application.
+If your application is refused, we can guide you through the appeal process, submitting an appeal on your behalf and representing you at any hearing.

 Having spent time within planning departments in the public sector, we have a comprehensive knowledge of the planning system and local government administrative law – with the ability to view this from all perspectives.

 We work collaboratively with colleagues across the firm, drawing on the expertise from our parks, countryside matters, and company and commercial teams.
 This enables us to provide specialist, commercially focused advice, tailored to your specific needs.